tweag/python-monorepo-example/content/blog/2020-06-11-inline-java-benchmarks.md

 One trade-off is performance, keeping in mind that communicating across language boundaries always has costs.
-In this post, I want to argue that `inline-java` can be a good solution for integrating Haskell and Java from a perfomance standpoint.
+In this post, I want to argue that `inline-java` can be a good solution for integrating Haskell and Java from a performance standpoint.
 We do this by benchmarking a concrete example, and discuss in which situations this kind of integration becomes affordable as compared to projects that go full Haskell or full Java for their implementations.